Barbie as Rapunzel: Plot

-Rapunzel is a young woman with long, floor-length hair who lives as a servant to the wicked witch Gothel, residing in a magically secluded manor in the woods.
-She finds companionship in Penelope, a young dragon and Hobie, an anxious rabbit.
-She spends her time painting pictures of places she dreams of going when she is free one day; Gothel disapproves of this, accusing Rapunzel of being ungrateful to the witch for supposedly saving her from abandonment as a baby.
+Rapunzel is a young princess with long, floor-length hair who lives in a manor hidden in a dark forest surrounded by a magic wall, as a servant to the wicked witch Gothel, who claims Rapunzel was abandoned as a baby.
+She resents Rapunzel's hobby of painting pictures and demands Rapunzel spend all her time maintaining and cleaning the manor they live in, which is magically isolated from the rest of the world.
+Rapunzel's only friends are Penelope, a young dragon, and Hobie, an anxious rabbit.

-One day, Rapunzel and her friends inadvertently open a secret passage to the basement where Rapunzel finds a gift from her birth-parents: a silver hairbrush engraved with a message affirming their love for Rapunzel; this leads Rapunzel to question Gothel's story.
-Through a tunnel, Rapunzel is led to the kingdom outside, where she saves Princess Katrina from a pit trap with the help of her older brother, Prince Stefan.
-He tells her the trap was set by King Wilhelm, the ruler of an opposing kingdom who has an ongoing feud with Stefan's father, King Frederick.
-Rapunzel leaves in a rush without learning Stefan's name to avoid Gothel discovering her disappearance.
-However, Gothel's pet ferret Otto, who had followed her, informs his mistress of Rapunzel meeting a man.
-When Rapunzel insists she doesn't know who he is, her paintings are destroyed and her room transformed into a high tower with Penelope's father Hugo tasked with ensuring she doesn't leave.
-As Rapunzel sleeps, the hairbrush magically transforms into a paintbrush.
+One day, Rapunzel and her friends accidentally open a secret tunnel, where Rapunzel finds a silver hairbrush engraved with a loving message from her parents.
+This leads Rapunzel to question Gothel's story.
+Rapunzel continues down the tunnel and finds herself beyond the manor walls, near the kingdom outside.
+She saves young Princess Katrina from a hole with the help of Katrina's older brother, Prince Stefan.
+He explains the trap was set by King Wilhelm of the neighboring country, who has an ongoing feud with Stefan's father King Frederick.

+Rapunzel realizes she's been outside for a while and leaves in a rush, without learning Stefan's name.
+However, Gothel's pet ferret Otto sees Rapunzel and tells Gothel all that happened.
+Gothel faces Rapunzel, demanding to know who she spoke with.
+When Rapunzel insists she doesn't know Stefan's name, Gothel destroys Rapuzel's art and supplies, and transforms her room into a high tower.
+Gothel also commands Penelope's father Hugo to keep Rapunzel prisoner.
+That night, as Rapunzel sleeps, the hairbrush she found magically transforms into a paintbrush.

-When Rapunzel attempts to use the brush, a mural of the kingdom magically appears on her wall which acts as a portal.
-Rapunzel uses it to meet Stefan again, though she insists he never tell her his name for fear of Gothel.
-Stefan gives her an invitation to the masquerade ball that night.
-Back at the tower, Rapunzel paints herself a beautiful costume.
-Unfortunately, Otto swipes Rapunzel's invitation and takes it to his mistress.
-Gothel cuts off Rapunzel's hair, shatters the paintbrush, and destroys the portal to the kingdom.
-When Rapunzel once again cannot give Stefan's name, Gothel puts a spell on the tower to never release its lying prisoner.
+When Rapunzel attempts to use the paintbrush on the tower wall, she magically paints a portal to the kingdom.
+She uses it to meet Stefan again, though she insists that he does not tell her his name in fear of Gothel.
+They search for the origin of her paintbrush, and discover that it was made by a silversmith in Wilhelm's kingdom.
+Before Rapunzel leaves, Stefan gives her an invitation to the masquerade ball that night.
+She paints another portal to return to the tower.

+To prepare for the masquerade, Rapunzel paints herself a beautiful gown, but is again found out by Otto.
+Gothel cuts off Rapunzel's hair, destroys the portal to the kingdom, and shatters the paintbrush.
+When Rapunzel once again cannot give Stefan's name, Gothel puts a spell on the tower to never release its lying prisoner and chains Hugo, intending to come back later and punish him for failing to keep Rapunzel from leaving.

-With the help of her friends, Rapunzel escapes the tower as she never lied about not knowing Stefan's name.
-At the ball, Stefan is attacked by a disguised Gothel wearing Rapunzel's hair; King Wilhelm also infiltrates the castle and accuses Frederick of kidnapping his daughter many years ago—the source of the feud; Gothel reveals that she was the one who took Wilhelm's daughter, Rapunzel, due to her unrequited love for him, wanting the kingdoms to destroy each other.
-Rapunzel arrives and Wilhelm recognizes her as his daughter.
-Rapunzel tricks Gothel into running into her painting of the tower, where she becomes permanently imprisoned for her lies.
+At the ball, Stefan is attacked by a disguised Gothel wearing Rapunzel's hair.
+At first he assumed she was Rapunzel.
+With the help of Hugo, Hobie, and Penelope, Rapunzel escapes the tower; as she never lied about not knowing Stefan's name, the spell does not affect her.
+King Wilhelm and his army also infiltrate the castle.
+Wilhelm accuses Frederick of kidnapping his daughter many years ago (the source of their feud).
+Gothel then reveals that she kidnapped Wilhelm's daughter as revenge for Wilhelm not returning her love.

+Gothel tries to kill Wilhelm, but Rapunzel arrives and Gothel attacks her instead, but not before accidentally causing a fire.
+Rapunzel and her friends trick Gothel and Otto into running through the portal to the tower.
+Gothel is trapped forever in the tower because of her lying heart, and her other spells are broken, destroying the magic wall and releasing Hugo.
+Hugo refuses Gothel's demands to free her and he tells her that Rapunzel never lied, but she did.
+After Stefan, Wilhelm, Frederick, and the knights put out the fire, Rapunzel is reunited with her parents and marries Stefan.
+The feud ends, and the two kingdoms are united.